 40-yard construction roll-off

-The 40-Yard Roll-Off measures 22' x 8' x 8' and carries up to 5 tons of debris on the haul.
+The 40-Yard Roll-Off Container measures 22' L x 8' W x 8' H and handles up to 5 tons of debris per haul.

 Construction Debris, Drywall, Lumber Acceptance

-Construction sites typically fill a roll-off with mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This container is sorted at the Beaumont transfer station to maximize recovery before the residue hits the landfill.
-Contractors often manage these flows through commercial recurring hauling agreements — and they usually consult EPA construction debris recycling guidance for standard material stream handling.
+Our roll-off containers handle mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+We sort this material at the Beaumont transfer station to maximize recovery — and contractors on active jobs often use commercial recurring hauling agreements to manage these streams.
+You should reference EPA construction debris recycling guidance for proper onsite material handling.
+Call (409) 260-1184 for questions.

 • Framing lumber and offcuts